What's the Difference Between Screw Studs & YKK® SNAD® Fasteners?

 First, let’s go over the basic differences between screw studs and SNADs and what sets them apart.
 Screw studs screw into the surface of the application area.
 Screw studs are the stud part of a fastener set usually made up of three pieces: the button, socket and stud.
 SNADs are adhesive-backed fasteners that replace the screw stud in a fastener set and enable you to use snap fasteners without having to drill a hole.
 They are backed with 3M™ VHB™ (Very High Bond) high-performance, double-sided tape.

 SNADs are a great option if you are concerned about putting small holes in your boat or RV, or if your cover application is only temporary.
 They’re also useful for marine carpeting, cushions and seating.
 You can also use SNADs to replace existing screw studs without needing to fill in the screw hole.
 Use SNADs when installing window shades on your boat, RV or skylight in your home.
 They’re recommended for glass, metal and fiberglass surfaces.
 They can also be used on varnished or painted wood, but not untreated wood.
+We recommend using a plastic SNAD wherever possible on flat surfaces.
+Plastic SNADs are not suitable for curved or uneven surfaces; in these instances, silicone SNADs should be used instead.
+We also strongly recommend that you use 3M™ Tape Primer 94 Adhesive Promoter before installing the SNADs.
+Using the primer will result in the best adhesion results over a long period of time.

 Screw studs are available in 100% stainless steel or nickel-plated brass.
 They are recommended for use in wood, fiberglass and metal surfaces depending on the type of screw stud, making them ideal for boat covers, cushions, dodgers and other applications.
 They’re also available in a variety of screw lengths to accommodate the thickness of the surface area where you're installing the screws.